pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 == Changelog ==

+= 2.6.1 =
+* Minor update in links to the documentation.

 = 2.6.0 =
 * New "URL Lookup" option.
 It allows to choose how to retrieve URLs for the Conversion Mode-URL.
 * New "Diagnostics" option.
 It allows a developer to print some useful data.